stadium-software/repeater-datagrid-client-side/README.md

 ## Types
 Create three types
-1. Header
+1. Column
 2. State
 3. DataSet

-### Header
+### Column
-This type is used to define the headers in the DataGrid
+This type is used to define the columns in the DataGrid
 1. name (any)
 2. header (any)
 3. visible (any)